To improve your pronunciation, you need to become aware of, and be able to produce correctly, the English sounds, stress, rhythm and intonation.

-As you become conscious of sounds, stress, rhythm and intonation, and learn to produce them more correctly, your speech will become more and more easily understandable and more and more native-like.
-You’ll be on your way to speak English like an Englishman/woman, an American, a Canadian…
+As you become conscious of sounds, stress, rhythm and intonation, your speech becomes more and more easily understandable and more and more native-like, and you'll be on your way to speak English like an Englishman/woman, an American, a Canadian...

 You need to learn how to pronounce English sounds (vowels and consonants) correctly…

-For example, you should be able the vowels in the following underlined words correctly if you want people to understand you:
+For example, you should be able to pronounce the vowels in the following underlined words correctly if you want people to understand you:

 - I want to leave.
 (I’m tired of this boring party.)

 I want to live.
 (Is there no cure for my cancer?)

 - We are sinking!
 (Our boat is going down in water.)

 We are thinking.
 (We need time to make a decision.)

 You need to understand that in English some syllables are more prominent than other syllables (stronger, sometimes longer or with tone changes), which gives English its particular rhythm.
 You should learn how to stress the right syllable(s) of single words and word combinations.